dragonflydb/documentation/docs/getting-started/docker-compose.md

 docker logs -f docker_dragonfly_1
 ```

-Dragonfly will answer to both `http` and `redis` requests out of the box!
+Dragonfly will respond to both `http` and `redis` requests out of the box!

 You can use `redis-cli` to connect to `localhost:6379` or open a browser and visit `http://localhost:6379`